 You will need to provide references.

-Once invited to an interview, you’ll be asked to submit the contact information for two recommenders and one additional reference.
-Read more about how to choose your references.
+Once invited to an interview, you’ll be asked to submit the contact information for two recommenders.
+Read more about how to choose your recommenders.

 You will need to upload an official transcript.